geesawra/geesawra.industries/content/posts/mnt-reform.md

 A funny thing about this laptop is the keyboard.

 The layout is custom but not quite, I like it!
-Their choice of splitting the space bar into three separate zone alleviates the wobbly spacebar issue.
+Their choice of splitting the space bar into three separate zones alleviates the wobbly spacebar issue.

 Unfortunately the switches aren't really _that good_ in my opinion: they are not factory lubed, they cling and clang when you mash onto them harder, and overall they sound like one of the first gamer-oriented mechanical keyboards.